mf2vec-dev/vscode-metafont/README.md

 - Useful commands:\
   This extension provides commands to run METAFONT or generate proof sheet PDFs.

-> [!NOTE]
-> The previews should update every time you save a METAFONT file or change a preview option.
+**Note:** The previews should update every time you save a METAFONT file or change a preview option.
 Note that METAFONT needs to re-run in many cases which might take a few seconds.
 To speed this up, comment out code you are not working on (e.g. all but one program file `input` in the driver file or characters you are not editing).

 ## Screenshot